SemanticBeeng/lms-clean/report.md

 ## Arithmetic

-We implement a graph with each node being a basic arithmetic operation (+,*,-,%,min,max) and a data type that is upper bounded by a basic arithmetic operation interface such that the one of Int, Double and Float implement.
-Those kind of computation graph are a good sanity check as well as a clear example of a computation graph.
-We will use them to do benchmarking of their evaluation time performance as a staged meta-program and as a normal program.
-We do not take into account the time the efficiency of building those graphs and do the safety checks (like cycle check) because we want to measure efficiency in a "build once, evaluate often" context.
-We also add Constant Node that represent some fixed weights inside the graph.
+We implement a graph with each node being a basic arithmetic operation (+,*,-,%,min,max) and a data type that is upper bounded by a basic arithmetic operation interface such that Int, Double and Float implement it.
+Those kinds of computation graph are a good sanity check as well as a clear example of the abstraction brought by a computation graph.
+We will use those arithmetic graphs to do benchmarking of their evaluation time performance as a staged meta-program and as a normal progra.
+We do not take into account the efficiency of building those graphs and of the safety checks (like cycle check) because we want to measure efficiency in a "build once, evaluate often" context.
+We also add Constant Nodes that represent some fixed weights inside the graph such that some constant folding might happen.
+Those constant nodes are a decent way to represent fixed weights in a graph.

 ### Benchmark

 For benchmarking purposes, we will randomly generate 2000 nodes big graph.
 The graph are build in a way that they stay balanced: each node is at most input of only 1 more node than any other node.
 We use Int as the Data type.

-We compare the non-staged computation graph to a meta-program that doesn't benefit from the optimised implementation of Int.
-The optimised implementation of Int differs from the non optimised optimisation of Int by smart-constructors that can optimize some operations such as multiplication with 0 or 1, or addition with 0 or binary operations on constants.
+We compare the non-staged computation graph to a meta-program that benefits from the optimised implementation of lifted Int.
+The optimised implementation of lifted Int differs from the non optimised optimisation of lift Int by smart-constructors that can optimize some operations such as multiplications with 0 or 1, or addition with 0 or binary operations on constants (Constant folding).

 We build 100 different graph and average the evaluation time to achieve meaningful results.
 Benchmarks are run on a thinkpad t440s: